ClappFormOrg/ClappFormOrg.github.io/README.md

   }
 }
 ```

 ## Union With
 Performs a union of two collections; i.e. 'union with' combines results from two collections into a single result set.
-This could result in duplicates, to remove duplicates you can use the 'group' stage type.

 Name | Value